 Electric bike parts and accessories

 E-bike wheels are more robustly designed and manufactured than wheels for standard bikes.
 They have to withstand the torque and force applied by a motor.
-Because of the extra weight of e-bikes, it’s best to use high-quality tires and tubes to reduce the chance of getting a flat.See the tires
+Because of the extra weight of e-bikes, it’s best to use high-quality tyres and tubes to reduce the chance of getting a flat.See the tyres

 Electric bike battery chargers

 E-bike chargers work just like those for a laptop!
-You can plug it right into a regular wall outlet.
+You can plug it into a regular wall socket.
 Some electric bikes even come with batteries that can be charged on or off the bike for extra convenience.